-The graph below shows the average annual nominal and real prices of retail regular grade gasoline from 1976 through 2018.
-The real prices are based on the value of the dollar in January 2019.
-The graph also shows the U.S. Energy Information Administration's (EIA) forecast for average annual prices for 2019 and 2020 in the January 2019 Short-Term Energy Outlook.
+Two ways to compare current gasoline prices with historical prices are by the nominal price or the real price.
+The graph below shows the average annual nominal and real prices of retail regular-grade gasoline from 1976 through 2024.
+The real prices are based on the value of the U.S. dollar in January 2023.
+The graph also shows the U.S. Energy Information Administration's (EIA) forecast for average annual prices for 2023 and 2024 in the February 2023 Short-Term Energy Outlook.

 EIA publications that provide historical, recent, and projected U.S. retail gasoline prices (including federal, state, and local taxes) include:

 - Gasoline and Diesel Fuel Update—This weekly report provides the most recent available and historical U.S. weekly, nominal prices for retail gasoline nationally and by PADD region.
 Gasoline prices from the report are available by grade and formulation and by area.